 Central to the mission of the Educational Research and Evaluation program is a commitment to achieving excellence in teaching, research, and service to various communities.
-The EDRE program emphasizes high quality teaching and learning and is aimed at preparing students to achieve success in their professional lives and to be active contributors to the academic community.
-The program is also committed to fostering the highest quality research and scholarly practice in its faculty and students.
-It also strives to provide methodological and other research expertise, as well as other forms of service that effectively meet the needs of the School of Education, other parts of the university community, and the broader community.
-In each facet of its mission, the EDRE program embraces a respect for, and a commitment to, diversity in its various forms.
+The program emphasizes high quality teaching and learning and is aimed at preparing students to achieve success in their professional lives and to be active contributors to the academic community.
+The program is also committed to fostering the highest quality research and other scholarly work in its faculty and students.
+It also strives to provide methodological and other research expertise, as well as other forms of service, that effectively meet the needs of the School of Education, other parts of the university community, and the broader community.
+Also, in each facet of its mission, the EDRE program embraces a respect for, and a commitment to, diversity in its various forms.

-This degree program is offered at the Blacksburg campus.
+This degree program is offered on the Blacksburg campus.
 The Blacksburg campus offers students the full services of the university, including an extensive library, technology support, and the Graduate Life Center.
 The introductory course sequence can also be taken at the Northern Virginia campus.
 Two 5000-level EDRE courses are offered online.

 - Qualitative Methodology

 - Reliability and Meta-analysis Model for Reliability Coefficients